ndf-zz/asfv1/README.md

 ## Program Syntax

-An FV-1 assembly program recogised by asfv1 closely resembles the SpinIDE (.spn) format.
+An FV-1 assembly program recognised by asfv1 closely resembles the SpinIDE (.spn) format.
 It is made up of zero to 128 instructions with optional targets, labels, comments and assembly directives.
 Instruction mnemonics, targets and labels are matched case-insensitively.